FirespriteLtd/website/site/content/news/the-persistence-announced-for-a-multiplatform-release.md

 ---
-title: The Persistence Announced for a multiplatform release!
+title: The Persistence Announced for a multiplatform release this Summer.
 date: 2020-03-09T14:00:00.000Z
 draft: false
 summary: >-
-  Firesprite announces critically acclaimed title comes to PlayStation® 4, Xbox One, Nintendo Switch and PC platforms. news/categories:
+  Our critically acclaimed PSVR title comes to new platforms with Non-VR support. news/categories:
   - game
 featured_image: